The story of Halahala Kumar: Gyanadei Maluni

 They stop by the bank of a river, while Ahimanikya goes to buy provisions for them.
 He also goes to buy some flowers to gift his wife Shashisena, and enters a flower shop.
 The florist sees Ahimanikya, falls in love with him and decides to have him to herself: she takes some flowers for him to smell and turns him into an animal.
 She restores him at night to human form, and reverts him to his animal form later.
 Back to Shashisena, she notices her husband's delay late at night and goes to find him: she dons some male clothes and enters Kuwaripatna.
 She takes shelter in a Shiva temple to pray, and kills a tiger.
 Due to this, the local king arranges his daughter's marriage to Shashisena, still in male disguise of Shashidhar.
 To buy time, Shashisena spins a story that "he" must wait for a year to consummate the marriage.

-A week before the time elapses, Shashisena organizes a yajna (a religious celebration) in the city, where people play games.
+A week before the time elapses, Shashisena organizes a yajña (a religious celebration) in the city, where people play games.
 On the last day, the Maluni girl wears a black headscarf and goes to watch the events and brings Ahimanikya with her.
 During the event, Shashisena notices the newcomer and that the sheep is looking at her intently.
 The sheep then writes a cry for help in charcoal with its horns.
 Shashisena then convinces the king of Kuwaripatna to organize an animal sacrifice of black sheep.
 The Maluni refuses to bring her black sheep and tries to tell the soldiers that it would be impossible to find such an animal.
 Still, Shashisena forces her to bring the black sheep she owns and to use the white flowers on the animal.
 It happens thus, and Ahimanikya appears before the people, to everyone's surprise.
 The Maluni is beheaded for her magics, and Shashisena and the princess of Patnagarh marry Ahimanikya, who becomes the king of Patna.
 The story then explains that, with the Maluni's death, so ends the reign of the Sapta Sakhi in the city.